 K. D. Lang said ‘You have to respect your audience.
 Without them, you’re essentially standing alone, singing to yourself.’

 This starts, naturally, with the first page of the form and getting it right.
-It’s tempting to dive straight in to the questions but you’ve got to give context – make sure you’re answering these five key points in your upfront instructions:
+It’s tempting to dive straight in to the questions but you’ve got to give context first.
+Always make sure you’re answering these five key points in your upfront instructions:

 Controversial Conservative leader Maggie Thatcher said ‘Standing in the middle of the road is very dangerous; you get knocked down by the traffic from both sides.’

 While we’re pretty certain she was referencing political opinion rather than highway policies or form design, she has a point.
-A key component of an effective form is a logical flow that’s supported by sectioning and routing that clearly sets out who needs to do what.
+A key component of an effective form is a logical flow.
+You need to support that with sectioning and visual routing that clearly sets out who needs to do what.

 So, it starts with establishing a form narrative (essentially, the information you’re looking to capture in an easy to follow order) and breaking it down into modular blocks that make sense to the reader.